 After a spell working in the British Banking Association’s strategy team and writing a report on CSR in banking for them, she was commissioned to produce a research paper on trade and exports for another think tank, the Legatum Institute.
 Emily joined OIC in December 2016.
 She read Law at the University of Bristol.

 Frederick joined OIC in early 2017 after spending time in a research capacity with Nominet Trust, the UK’s largest social tech funder.

 He has an MPhil in Development Studies from the University of Oxford and a Bachelor of Environments with First Class Honours from the University of Melbourne.

 Scientific Advisory Committee

-Our Scientific Advisory Committee is in the process of being formed of respected academics from within the Oxford and Cambridge ecosystems.
-They will meet quarterly, using their experience to support the partners with their investment advisory decisions.
+Oxford Investment Consultants Scientific Advisory Committee is in the process of being formed of respected academics from within the Oxford and Cambridge ecosystems.
+They will meet as and when required, using their experience to support the partners with their investment advisory decisions.